KristinStefanova/UP_FMI_IS_2017-2018/week13/quiz#13.md

 return 0;
 }

-The base case for this recursive method is an argument with any value which is less than or equal to zero.
+A. The base case for this recursive method is an argument with any value which is less than or equal to zero.
-The base case for this recursive method is an argument with any value which is greater than zero.
+B. The base case for this recursive method is an argument with any value which is greater than zero.
-The base case for this recursive function is an argument with the value zero.
+C. The base case for this recursive function is an argument with the value zero.
-There is no base case.
+D. There is no base case.

 9. Which of the following iterative functions is not equivalent to this recursive function?